R60D/BlenderBatchCompressor/README.md

 This python script runs blender in headless mode and uses blenders internal .blend file compressor to compress everything in the source directory into the destination directory as a copy.

 ## Requirements
+- Run the batch file in administrator mode
 - Python 3.8 or higher
 - Blender 2.93 or higher